"Just caught her! She says she'll get the Cleansweep if she can."

 Madam Hooch notes that Cleansweeps have thicker handles than a Firebolt when examining Harry’s new broom (PA13).

-- Fred and George Weasley fly Cleansweep brooms.
-(CS7)
+Fred and George Weasley fly Cleansweep Five brooms (CS7).

-- Ron Weasley gets a new Cleansweep broom in his fifth year, as a reward for becoming a prefect (OP9).
+Ron Weasley gets a new Cleansweep Eleven broom in his fifth year, as a reward for becoming a prefect (OP9).

 In popular use, a "clean sweep" is a complete win over the opposition - sweeping the board clean.